 Ponce Bank’s Certificates of Deposit are a less flexible option than money market accounts but come with higher returns.
 Together with the SaveBetter platform, Ponce bank offers some exquisite, high-yield CD options, too.
 With these, the APY rates are based on the length term - the longer the term, the better the rates.
 When it comes to high-yield CDs, you have 5-month, 13-month and 48-month options.

-Lastly, the 2-year option allows for 0.45% APY as well, which is double the national average.
+Lastly, the 2-year option allows for 1.61% APY.
 While not as impressive as the previous offers, it allows for a set it and forget it mentality.
 Like all the other CDs, it is FDIC insured, requires $1 to open an account, and your deposit helps Ponce bank invest in the underserved communities.

 When it comes to Ponce de Leon Bank customer service, you can rely on it to help you out in case anything goes south.
 Contact the agents via phone, send them an encrypted email, or go to the local branch.
 Unfortunately, many Ponce Bank’s reviews mention that its customer support is rather slow to answer, so your best bet would likely be to visit a local branch in case you reside in New York or Union City (New Jersey) if you need something resolved quickly.